webignition/bas-spec/action-syntax.md

-# Instruction Syntax
+# Action Syntax
-A test consists of a sequence of instructions.
+A test starts with of a series of actions.

-This document defines the syntax of a single instruction.
+This document defines the syntax of a single action.

 ## Format Definitions